javadbat/jb-input-react/README.md

 # JBInput React

-this component is React.js wrapper for [jb-input](https://www.npmjs.com/package/jb-input) web component
+this component is React.js wrapper for [jb-input](https://www.npmjs.com/package/jb-input) web component.

 text input `react component` with this benefit: